Apply Now!

 Vision String Quartet © Harald Hoffmann

-The last weekend of the festival features an icon: Irish violist and composer Garth Knox is one of the most important voices in contemporary music.
+The final weekend on 31 January and 1 February features an icon: Irish violist and composer Garth Knox is one of the most important voices in contemporary music.
 As a former member of the Arditti Quartet and the Ensemble InterContemporain, he stands for innovation and sound research.
-His work with the viola and viola d'amore opens up new and fascinating sound spaces.
+His work with the viola and viola d'amore opens up new and fascinating soundscapes.
+After a two-day master class, he will play the closing concert of the Viola Festival on Sunday together with Sara Kim and the course participants.
+For children and families, there will be a special concert beforehand under the motto ‘Bratschonauten gesucht!’
+(Viola explorers wanted!), in cooperation with the Department of Music Education, where children can get to know the viola as an adventure instrument.

 ‘Viola.
 Finally.’ from 9 January to 1 February 2026